 On top of that, the then-new possibilities provided by Source’s physics engine make the game’s combat quite dynamic, allowing players to utilize the environment in interesting ways.
 This includes things such as pushing enemies into environmental hazards or using objects from the environment as weapons, encouraging all-around creativity when approaching combat with the player’s customized talent set.

-It goes without saying that, again, this game is also a product of its time and is lacking some refinements that games like Skyrim and subsequent titles introduced over the years, but it still holds up extremely well even in 2022.
+Without a doubt, once again, this game is also a result of its era and is missing certain improvements that games like Skyrim and later releases brought in over time, but it still remains remarkably strong even in 2023.